On B List of Movie Reviews

 The Bodyguard is a good example of life imitating art (or is it the other way around?).

-Reaching the apex by uttering the infamous line "crack is wack" during her interview with Diane Sawyer, Whitney Houston had
+Reaching the apex by uttering the infamous line "crack is wack" during her interview with Diane Sawyer, Whitney

-issued many adamant denials that her life was spiraling out of control despite numerous photos of her looking like a
+Houston issued many adamant denials that her life was spiraling out of control despite numerous photos of

-full-blown emancipated drug junkie.
+her looking like a full-blown emancipated drug junkie.
 Her death in 2012 came to no one's surprise.

-Hence, The Bodyguard is a mirror of Whitney Houston's life except the movie should have revolved around drugs, not
+Hence, The Bodyguard is a mirror of Whitney Houston's life except the movie should have revolved around

-a homicidal stalker.
+drugs, not a homicidal stalker.
 Making it unbearable to watch is Whitney Houston's bitchy attitude.
-Throughout, I asked myself two
+Throughout,

-questions: "Why does Frank Farmer want to bother with this stupid black whore?" and "What does he see in her that I don't?"
+I asked myself two questions: "Why does Frank Farmer want to bother with this stupid black whore?" and "What does

-movie runs for two hours with a minimal plot and fast, choppy editing.
-Everything moves so quickly that my eyes can hardly
+when the movie runs for two hours with a minimal plot and fast, choppy editing.
+Everything moves so quickly that

-keep up with the action.
+my eyes can hardly keep up with the action.
 It has been a cycle of fear, hesitation, argument, and moving on.
-The finale must happen because
+The

 Although I had seen The Bodyguard at least four times, I didn't realize the script was meant for Steve

-job as Frank Farmer and is the reason why the movie didn't sink any further.
+does a good job as Frank Farmer and is the reason why the movie didn't sink any further.

 All in all, Whitney Houston is the single worst thing about The Bodyguard.